zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 <summary> Click here for details about configuring Zowe to use PassTickets using ACF2. </summary>

-1. Define the application session key by entering the following commands, if the session key is not already defined.
+1. In your ESM command line interface or other security environment, Ddefine the application session key by entering the following commands, if the session key is not already defined.

 ```
 SET PROFILE(PTKTDATA) DIV(SSIGNON)